UgbabeMark/CloudWatch-Alarm-for-EC2-Instance-Monitoring/README.md

   Define suitable thresholds and associated actions to be triggered when metrics exceed the thresholds.

-  select all Alarms and create alarm
+  select all Alarms and create an alarm

   ![Enrollment](Images/ala1.png)